-You will have plenty of time to choose your courses in September, and the add-drop period in Dijon is very generous.
 It is impossible to know which university courses will be offered until the beginning of September, although courses offered in past years will usually be repeated.

 Grades and Credits

 Grades are assigned by the resident director upon recommendation from the French faculty.
 For Colby students, all grades count toward the grade point average (GPA).
 The following Colby all-college requirements may be satisfied by courses taken in Dijon: language (L), social science (S), history (H), art (A), and international diversity (I).
 The normal number of credits satisfied in Dijon is 16, the equivalent of a full semester.
-Additional credits may be earned with the approval of the resident director.

 Social Life and Extra-curricular Activities